£35.00 – £55.00

 Each session lasts for 50 minutes.
 You will be asked to complete a ‘getting to know you’ questionnaire before your session, which gives us the starting point for our work together.
 This ensures that the session is focused on YOUR needs and it can then be used to cover a range of information, support, therapy and other helpful elements.

 You will be able to choose the date and time of your session, whether that is face to face or by phone/online.
-We do try to be as flexible as possible and should be able to accommodate most requests and if you are booking a telephone session then we will need your land-line phone number to call you.
+I do try to be as flexible as possible and should be able to accommodate most requests and if you are booking a telephone session then I will need your land-line phone number to call you.
+If you are based overseas (not in the UK) then we will schedule an online teleconference instead of a phone call.

 Where does it take place?

 - Telephone counselling isn’t dependent on where you live and can be booked by anyone, living anywhere.
-The session takes place over the telephone or via Skype
+The session takes place over the telephone or online.

-- Face to face sessions take place at our offices in Dorchester.
+- Face to face sessions take place in Dorchester, Dorset.

 How do I book?

-As soon as you have made your payment you will be contacted by me to arrange a date and time for your appointment.
+As soon as you have made your payment I will contact you to arrange a date and time for your appointment.

 How much will it cost?